Diffusion Beats Autoregressive in Data-Constrained Settings: Introduction

 \section{Introduction}

 Training large language models (LLMs) on massive corpora of internet text has become the driver of recent AI breakthroughs~\citep{brown2020language,radford2019language, touvron2023llama}.
-This progress has been fueled by scaling two core resources proportionately: compute and data ~\citep{kaplan2020scaling,hoffmann2022training}.
-While compute availability has steadily grown---enabled by advances in hardware and the construction of larger data centers---the growth in high-quality data has been comparatively stagnant.
-Recent projections, such as those by Villalobos et.al.~\citep{villalobos2022will}, estimate that the global supply of publicly available, human-generated data may be exhausted by 2028, posing a serious bottleneck to further scaling.
-This looming constraint makes it increasingly important to develop modeling strategies that are more data-efficient.
+This progress has been fueled by scaling two core resources: compute and data ~\citep{kaplan2020scaling,hoffmann2022training}.
+While compute availability is steadily growing---enabled by advances in hardware and the construction of larger data centers---the growth in high-quality data is stagnating.
+Recent projections, such as those by Villalobos et.al.~\citep{villalobos2022will}, estimate that the global supply of publicly available, human-generated data may be exhausted in the coming years, posing a serious bottleneck to further scaling.
+This looming constraint makes it increasingly important to develop modeling strategies that are more sample-efficient.
 Furthermore, there are several domains, such as robotics and healthcare, where the data, not compute, is a scarce resource even to begin with.

 LLM development has so far been dominated by autoregressive (AR) models, which factorize the joint distribution of text in a fixed left-to-right order.
 While this modeling approach has delivered state-of-the-art performance across a range of benchmarks, it remains unclear whether it is the optimal strategy going forward.
-Recently, diffusion-based models---specifically masked diffusion models ~\cite{austin2021structured,sahoo2024simple,lou2310discrete,shi2024simplified,arriola2025block}---have emerged as an alternative strategy, framing text generation as an iterative masked denoising process rather than next-token prediction.
+Recently, diffusion-based models---specifically masked diffusion models ~\cite{austin2021structured,shi2024simplified,lou2310discrete,swerdlow2025unidisc,arriola2025block}---have emerged as an alternative strategy, framing text generation as an iterative masked denoising process rather than next-token prediction.
 At each step, the model predicts a randomly masked subset of tokens conditioned on the remaining ones, implicitly averaging over many conditional prediction orders instead of committing to one.
 Although these models have demonstrated similar scaling behavior to AR models~\citep{nie2024scaling,swerdlow2025unidisc}, their practical benefits have, so far, been modest—largely due to their high training compute requirements.

 This high compute demand has become the central obstacle to wider adoption of diffusion-based language models.
 As noted by Nie \etal~\citep{nie2024scaling} and Swerdlow \etal~\citep{swerdlow2025unidisc}, masked diffusion models require up to 16× more compute than AR models to match validation NLL—a clear disadvantage for most applications.